hasura/graphql-engine/docs/graphql/manual/guides/auditing-tables.rst

   :local:

 Typically audit logging is added to some of the tables to comply with various certifications.
-You may want to capture the user information (role and the session variables) for every change in Postgres that is done through graphql-engine.
+You may want to capture the user information (role and the session variables) for every change in Postgres that is done through the GraphQL engine.

-For every mutation, hasura roughly executes the following transaction:
+For every mutation, Hasura roughly executes the following transaction:

 .. code-block:: sql